Trend Report 2019 Part Two

 Gold, all yellow and shiny, we’re not supposed to like it are we?
-Brass, with its deeper, more honeyed golden hues, confers a sense of glamour and prestige and both chrome and stainless steel are acknowledged as being ‘cool’ or ‘modern’.
+Brass, with its deeper, more honeyed hues, confers a sense of glamour and prestige, and both chrome and stainless steel are acknowledged as being ‘cool’ or ‘modern’.
 But gold, well that’s shorthand for bling and designer ostentation, non?
-Except, gold is everywhere at the moment!
-Most particularly on walls, as a new crop of prints and papers are re-coloured for autumn in glorious golden metallics, and for lighting, where at the Autumn 2017 design fairs it was absolutely the finish of choice.
+Except, at the Autumn 2017 design fairs it was absolutely the finish of choice!
+Most particularly for lighting and on walls, as a new crop of prints and papers are re-coloured in glorious golden metallics.
 So can it be that gold has finally come in from the cold?

-On one level I feel the seeming rise and return of gold is a very literal quest for optimism.
+On one level, the rise and return of gold represents a very literal quest for optimism.
 Gold is a material that sings, shines and looks overtly happy.
 With neither the stealth wealth subtlety of platinum, nor the comparative cheap and cheerful jollity of silver, gold connotes bright, blatent, uncomplication.

-One of the so-called ‘noble’ metals, in its pure form, it is inert, changeless and incorruptible, thus has for centuries also been symbolic of wisdom and a certain divinity — think top of the podium gold medals, golden ages and Aristotle’s ‘golden mean’.
+One of the so-called ‘noble’ metals, in its pure form, it is inert and incorruptible, thus for centuries it has also been symbolic of wisdom and a certain divinity — think top of the podium gold medals, golden ages and Aristotle’s ‘golden mean’.
 The perfect aesthetic antidote then to our strident times?

 On the other hand, this golden renaissance is, very simply, a measure of the persistently cyclical nature of trends.
 In recent seasons copper has been the fashionable metallic of choice, alongside brushed and matt brass, with the latter absolutely proving itself to be something of a long-stayer in the interior designer’s decorative toolbox.
 As such, the resurgence of gold, will inevitably beget the demise of copper, action and reaction and all that, hand in hand I suspect with the emergence of rose gold (a mix of gold and copper) as a sort of baby-steps towards gold compromise.